Working towards a green recovery

 With support from the Government’s Green Recovery Challenge Fund, we’re resolved to secure our future with action on climate and the environment, while ensuring people can enjoy nature on their doorstep, access local heritage and come together in shared cultural spaces.
 To this end, we're working hard to plant trees and hedgerows, restore floodplains, protect wildlife and store carbon at the places in our care.

 Restoring nature at the places in our care

-The two programmes of work will not only help to tackle the climate and nature emergencies but also boost the economy by creating and retaining jobs within the sector.
-This will stimulate demand and support longer-term sustainable growth, as well as inspire the conservationists and foresters of the future.
+The two programmes of work not only help to tackle the climate and nature emergencies but also boost the economy by creating and retaining jobs within the sector.
+This stimulates demand and supports longer-term sustainable growth, as well as inspiring the conservationists and foresters of the future.

 Looking after historic landscapes

 The 'Historic Landscapes' programme has been awarded £3.85 million by Defra as part of the Green Recovery Challenge Fund.
 This programme of work, worth more than £4.7 million, will kickstart the development of a new purpose for five of our most historic landscapes.
 This means these treasured historic estates will also lead the way in delivering a much wider range of benefits for nature, carbon reduction and people.

 Aerial mapping technology is helping us identify areas to plant 75,000 trees at the Wallington Estate in Northumberland thanks to funding from the Government's Green Recovery Challenge Fund.